Skip to content

 #Customer Reviews and Real-World Experience

-One issue we noticed: the registry cleaner flagged several entries from a recently uninstalled program as “obsolete,” but they were actually shared components used by other software.
-This confirms Microsoft’s caution about registry cleaners.
-The tool gives you the option to review entries before deleting, and we’d recommend using that option.
+One thing to watch for: the registry cleaner can flag entries from a recently uninstalled program as “obsolete” when they’re actually shared components used by other software.
+This is exactly why Microsoft cautions against registry cleaners.
+The tool gives you the option to review entries before deleting, and using that option is the safer approach.

 #Bottom Line